Thank U, Next: United States

 Thank U, Next debuted at number-one on the US Billboard 200 chart, earning 360,000 album-equivalent units in its opening week, of which 116,000 came from pure sales.
 It was Grande's fourth number one album, and second in less than six months; marking the shortest gap between number one albums for a woman at the time since Olivia Newton-John's If You Love Me, Let Me Know (1974) and Have You Ever Been Mellow (1975).
 Its opening week figure of 360,000 was also the largest for a pop album since Taylor Swift's Reputation (2017).
 Thank U, Next's tracks collected a total of 307 million on-demand audio streams in its first week, representing the largest US streaming week ever for a female artist and pop album.
 Overall, it earned the eighth-largest streaming debut ever in the US.
 Billboard also noted that of the 20 largest album streaming weeks at the time, Thank U, Next was the only non-hip hop title present.

 On the Billboard Hot 100 chart, issue dated February 20, all 12 songs from Thank U, Next appeared simultaneously; eleven of those songs appeared in the top 40, breaking the record for the most simultaneous top 40 entries by a female artist.
 The following week, issue dated February 27, all 12 of the album's tracks remained on the chart for a second consecutive week.
 In its second week, the album remained atop the chart, earning an additional 151,000 units, consisting of 20,000 pure album sales, becoming Grande's first album to spend multiple weeks at number one.
 It earned 168.6 million on-demand streams in its second week, marking (at the time) the third-largest streaming week ever by a woman, and the second-largest for a pop album, behind its own first week figure.

 Thank U, Next was 2019's second-best-performing album on the Billboard 200 chart.
-It spent 168 weeks on the chart, becoming Grande's longest-running album.
+It spent a total of 171 weeks on the chart, becoming Grande's longest-running album.
 Combining singles sales and streaming, Thank U, Next sold 2.056 million units throughout 2019, and was certified double platinum by the Recording Industry Association of America (RIAA) for exceeding two million units in the US in June 2020.
-As of June 2020, the album has sold 302,000 units in the country.
+As of June 2020, the album has sold 302,000 pure sales in the country.